 Grain-free pet foods for a dog are currently prevalent and become a trend.
 Are they healthier for your pet than other types of pet foods?

 Dog food, which made without wheat, corn, Barley, oats, rice, and other grains, is called “grain-free.”
-Dogs need carbohydrates for energy.
-So grain dog foods use alternative sources of carbs like potatoes and pea flour.
+Fact is, Dogs need carbohydrates for energy.
+Also, grain dog foods use alternative sources of carbs like potatoes and pea flour.

 Yes, although grain allergies in dogs are rare (affecting less than 1 percent of dogs).
-Most dogs are more likely to have an allergy to a protein food like beef.
+Mostly, dogs are more likely to have an allergy to a protein food like beef.

-If you are doubtful that your dog has a food allergy, visit your veterinarian to find the source of why it is happening.
-They can help you to identify any allergies and recommend a therapeutic diet to avoid those allergens.
+If you are doubtful that your dog has a food allergy.
+Accordingly, visit your veterinarian to find the source of why it is happening.
+Because they can help you to identify any allergies and recommend a therapeutic diet to avoid those allergens.

-It is so important to visit your veterinarian.
-Doing so will make sure your dog gets the nutrition he needs from suitable sources.
+So, It is very important to visit your veterinarian.
+May be, Doing so will make sure your dog gets the nutrition he needs from suitable sources.

-Veterinarian has suggested that dogs have adapted a lot through taming.
-Modern house puppies are genetically different than their ancestors.
-Though they still hold many of the same traits and health issues, they have adapted to taming.
+Also, Veterinarian has suggested that dogs have adapted a lot through taming.
+By the way, Modern house puppies are genetically different than their ancestors.
+Though they still hold many of the same traits and health issues.
+They have adapted to taming.

 What makes Peas, Legumes, and Potatoes Bad for Our Dog

-Dog food that has a higher amount of pea, legume, and potato content could lead to a Taurine deficiency, and this can lead to risk for developing Canine Dilated Cardiomyopathy and may be fatal.
-Loss of appetite, pale gums, increased heart rate, coughing, difficulty in breathing, periods of weakness is a symptom of Canine Dilated Cardiomyopathy in most dogs.
+Basically, Dog food that has a higher amount of pea, legume, and potato content could lead to a Taurine deficiency.
+And this can lead to risks for developing Canine Dilated Cardiomyopathy and may be fatal.
+Overall, Loss of appetite, pale gums, increased heart rate, coughing, difficulty in breathing, periods of weakness is a symptom of Canine Dilated Cardiomyopathy in most dogs.

-For those of us searching to switch over to a new pea, legume, and potato free grain, there are many options for high-quality food.
-When selecting the right food for your dog, it is crucial to consider all of the different factors; this will help narrow down your search.
+In addition, For those of us searching to switch over to a new pea, legume, and potato free grain.
+Now, there are many options for high-quality food.
+On the other hand, When selecting the right food for your dog, it is crucial to consider all of the different factors.
+Definitely, this will help narrow down your search.

-Key factors to remember when choosing food for a dog is that it is a well-balanced nutritional food for a healthy pet.
-Development of body, digestion-friendly, dental hygiene, skin, and coat are all linked to the nutritional value of the diet that needs to provide for your pet.
+Most importantly, Key factors to remember when choosing food for a dog is that it is a well-balanced nutritional food for a healthy pet.
+Obviously, the Development of the body, digestion-friendly, dental hygiene, skin, and coat are all linked to the nutritional value of the diet that needs to provide for your pet.

 factors that you also keep in mind when choosing food for your dog.